walmartlabs/concord-website/docs/plugins/smtp.md

         message: "My message"
 ```

-### Message Template
+## Message Template

-Looper supports the use of a separate file to use for longer email messages.
-As
+Concord supports the use of a separate file for longer email messages.
+As an
-an alternative to `message`, you can specify `template` and point to a file that
+alternative to `message`, specify `template` and point to a file in your project
-contains the message text:
+that contains the message text:

 ```yaml
         template: mail.mustache
 ```

-The templating engine [Mustache](https://mustache.github.io/) is used to process
+The template engine [Mustache](https://mustache.github.io/) is used to process
 email template files, so you can use any variables from the Concord process
 context in the message.